Matthew-HMS/Word_quiz/README.md

 ```shell
 pip install gtts
 ```
-⚠️ You have to have FFMPEG installed !
+⚠️ You need to installed FFMPEG first and add it to path !

-> Should be something like this in your terminal
+> Results should be something like this in your terminal

 1. English to Chinese
 <br>